troii/Rudeltippen/README.md

 6. Open your Browser and go to http://yourdomain.com/setup
 ------------------

+> You did set username and password in application.conf (see 3.)

-7. Change the default values if you want to and create a inital user.
-This will be an administrative user.
+7. Change the default values if you want to and create an inital user.
 ------------------

+> The inital user will be an administrative user and automaticly activated.

 8. Enjoy Rudeltippen!
 ------------------